 I recently had the opportunity to participate in a panel discussion promoting the release of a new report by The Hyams Foundation, Racial Inequities, Policy Solutions: Perceptions of Boston’s Communities of Color on Racism and Race Relations.
 The report assessed attitudes on race, policies, and quality of life among people of color in the City of Boston.

-As the report recommends, it will take each one of us to be ‘agents of equality,’ and that means as part of the systems and institutions who are developing and implementing public policy, we all have the responsibility to not only know what needs to be done, but make a commitment to take action.
+As the report recommends, it will take each one of us to be ‘agents of equality’, and that means we all have the responsibility to not only know what needs to be done as part of the systems and institutions who are developing and implementing public policy, but to make a commitment to take action.